python/cpython/Doc/library/subprocess.rst

                  startupinfo=None, creationflags=0, restore_signals=True, \
                  start_new_session=False, pass_fds=())

    Execute a child program in a new process.
-On Unix, the class uses :meth:`os.execvp`-like behavior to execute the child program.
+On POSIX, the class uses :meth:`os.execvp`-like behavior to execute the child program.
 On Windows, the class uses the Windows ``CreateProcess()`` function.
 The arguments to :class:`Popen` are as follows.